Thoxy67/usbooty/docs/installation.md

 * **Always show activity log**: keeps the activity log column open even when the buffer is empty, instead of auto-expanding on the first log line.
 Toggled from the `?` menu.
+* **Log every copied file**: names every file in the activity log during a partitioned copy, instead of only the large ones.
+Toggled from the `?` menu.

-Both preferences live-apply (no restart needed).
+All preferences live-apply (no restart needed).

 ## Cache